damncabbage/js-compiler-workshop/README.md

 This workshop is for people who are already somewhat familiar with JavaScript (just the language itself, not any particular library or framework).

 To get going you only need this repository, a Terminal / Console, Node.js 8+, and a text editor of your choice.
+If you'd like, Visual Studio Code is an editor with good JavaScript support out of the box.

+I'd recommend using the command-line (eg. with iTerm) and, for each exercise, `cd` into the exercise directory and run commands from there.
+Each exercise has instructions in the `README.md` file, eg. detailing what to do, how to run commands, etc.